Lord-Psarris/Belle-ecommerce-website/README.md

 ![image](screenshots/img2.png)

 Ecommerce website built using the Django web framework.
-This was based on a free bootdtrap html template that can be found [here](https://www.templateshub.net/template/belle-multipurpose-bootstrap-html-template)
+This was based on a free bootstrap html template that can be found [here](https://www.templateshub.net/template/belle-multipurpose-bootstrap-html-template)

 ## Setup